-On October 18, 1949, 313 Marlborough was purchased from Elvira Potter by Mrs. Gertrude (MacFarlane) Fisher, the former wife of George Ellis Fisher.
+On October 18, 1949, 313 Marlborough was purchased from Elvira Potter by Gertrude (MacFarlane) Fisher, the former wife of George Ellis (called Ellis) Fisher.
 She previously had lived at 304 Marlborough as a lodger.
-Her daughter, Diana Duncan Fisher, lived with her.
-Her parents, Duncan McFarlane and Evaline J. (Knilans) MacFarlane, also lived with her until about 1962.
+Her daughter, Diana Duncan Fisher, and her parents, Duncan MacFarlane and Evalyn J. (Knilans) MacFarlane, lived with her.

 In the 1960s, Gertrude Fisher was advertising director for I. J. Fox, furriers and dealers in women’s furnishings.

 In May of 1960, she acquired 395 Beacon, which she operated as a lodging house while continuing to live at 313 Marlborough.

 Duncan MacFarlane died in February of 1962.
 Evalyn MacFarlane continued to live with Gertrude Fisher until the mid-1960s, and possibly later.